mensahTribeWeb/The-Landon-Hotel/README.md

 <hr/>

-1. Install the Landon Hotel scheduling application in your integrated development environment (IDE).
+### 1. Install the Landon Hotel scheduling application in your integrated development environment (IDE).
 Modify the Java classes of application to display a welcome message by doing the following:

   -[ X ] a.
 Build resource bundles for both English and French (languages required by Canadian law).
 Include a welcome message in the language resource bundles.

-- **File Name:** _welcome.properties, welcome_en_US.properties, welcome_fr_CA.properties_

-- **Line Number:**  _1_
+      File Name: welcome.properties, welcome_en_US.properties, welcome_fr_CA.properties
+      Line Number:  1

-- **Change:**  _Add: B1A: resource bundles for both English and French, including a welcome message built into the language resource bundles._
+      Change: Add: B1A: resource bundles for both English and French, including a welcome message built into the language resource bundles.

--[ ] b.
+  -[ X ] b.
 Display the welcome message in both English and French by applying the resource bundles using a different thread for each language.

+         File Name: WelcomeMessageProvider.java
+         Line Number:  1-23
+         Change:  Add: B1B: create a class to reads properties files, then adds them to JSON array

-2. Modify the front end to display the price for a reservation in currency rates for
+### 2. Modify the front end to display the price for a reservation in currency rates for

 -[ ]  U.S. dollars ($)
 -[ ] Canadian dollars (C$)